eliza-m/CrossSpeciesWorkflow/GSOC2020_final_report.md

 While initially we intended to provide one docker image per module, this was no longer possible due to differences between each predictor's prerequisites.
 Therefore, provided dockerfiles refer to individual methods.
 Details about each methods docker image building and usage are found in [CONTAINERS.md](https://github.com/eliza-m/CrossSpeciesWorkflow/blob/GSOC2020/CONTAINERS.md) file.

-Please note that building these images IS NOT REQUIRED for the current CWL pipeline, but could be optionally added if one wants to.
+Please note that building these images **IS NOT REQUIRED** for the current CWL pipeline, but could be optionally added if one wants to.
 As, several 3rd party predictors require registering on their website prior downloading the software, these docker containers needs to be built by each user individually.
 Current default pipeline uses only containers that could be uploaded to `quay.io`, but alongside the main workflow, cwl tool scripts are also provided for the methods not yet included ( `indiv_predictors` directories within each module).

+## Known issues

+CWL workflow related :
+* some code duplication due to CWL v1.0 limitations.
+CWL v1.2 (currently under development) will support IF operator and we will address this when v1.2 becomes stable.
+* The cwltool flags `--no-match-user` and `--no-read-only` are necessary due to permissions issues (because some of the predictors require generating or editing files in specific locations)

+Output related:
+* right now only `tsv` outputs are supported, html/json versions are in development.

 ## Future Work